ryancnelson/patched-bash-4.3/README.md

 patched-bash-4.3 for CVE-2014-6271

-This is just bash 4.3 , pulled from the gnu website, and patched with the patches available on 9/24/2014
+This is just bash 4.3 , pulled from the gnu website, and patched with the patches available on 9/24/2014.
+The patches are also included here, but I've already applied them to the sourcecode (for those unfamiliar with the ```patch``` command)

 Don't use this, if you don't know and trust me.
 Build it yourself.